chingu-voyages/v18-geckos-team-02/README.md

 ## Contributing
 Thanks for your interest in contributing!
 There are many ways to contribute to this project.
 Get [started here](CONTRIBUTING.md).

+Wishlist:

+* Backend store for user files with user authentication
+* Ablity to 'share' timeline with friends
+* Loading status componenet - current idea is an animated wave function
+* tutorial GIF

 ## License